react-navigation/redux-helpers/README.md

 function createNavigationReducer(key: string): () => void;
 ```

-* Without this function, the first events (ie. `didFocus`) for a screen that hasn't been rendered yet won't trigger `addListener`
+* Without this function, the first events (ie. `didFocus`) for a screen that hasn't been rendered yet won't trigger `addListener`.
-* This happens because our middleware gets triggered before that screen's `componentDidMount` can call `addListener`
+* This happens because our middleware gets triggered before that screen's `componentDidMount` can call `addListener`.
 * Param `key` needs to be consistent with other calls for the same store.
 See above.
-* This function should get called in global scope, and will return a callback that should be called in your main component's `componentDidUpdate`
+* This function should get called in global scope, and will return a callback that should be called in your main component's `componentDidUpdate`.

 ### `createNavigationReducer` (optional)